nodeup/transcriptions/53-a-very-meta-show.md

 50:16 - **Daniel Shaw**: So, we talked about a lot of the shows that worked.
 It is important to get out a lot of different voices.
 One of the show that I enjoyed doing most was [the promises show](http://nodeup.com/fortysix).
 That was something completely different and I think right before that, there was a bit of negativity around that.
 And we did that show and I think it contributed to dampening that sense that the people who are into promises were being ostracized and they didn't belong.
 And I really wanted to pull back away from that.

-51:26 - It was really interesting at the time because I have this argument all the time.
+51:26 - **Name**: It was really interesting at the time because I have this argument all the time.
 I'm pro promises -- I'll put that out there and say that publicly.
 But a lot of the guys at the office aren't.
 And we're building this product for client-side developers so I've really been preaching promises.
 When I first heard that episode I thought "Okay, so the node community as a whole rejects promises, I see."
 And then the next episode, when you brought them in, I thought that was an awesome example of what the community's all about.

 51:56 - **Nizar Khalife**: Yeah, I enjoyed that show a lot.
 And I have a lot of respect for Domenic Denicola because he gets a lot of flack for the whole promises thing, with him being quote-unquote "the promises guy."
 It's nice to see a different side of the coin.
 Not everyone in the node community agrees 100% about what the APIs should be.
 So it's nice to see some people doing one thing and then the other perspective, too.

-52:26 - Yeah, that's what I loved about that show.
+52:26 - **Name**: Yeah, that's what I loved about that show.
 It was a lot of religious battles back and forth.
 It was good to hear both sides of it, definitely.

 ## A CoffeeScript Show

 52:36 - **Daniel Shaw**: I've had -- for about the same amount of time -- a show that I've wanted to do similarly with CoffeeScript.
 But some of the contributors seem to fall down into proselytizing.
 What I want to highlight is the individual experiences and what works and what doesn't.
 The last thing I want to hear is why I should use CoffeeScript.
 I have evaluated that and I've made my own decisions.
 Anyone telling me about why I should do anything, e.g. pop the stack on that and get out of CoffeeScript and substitute anything in there.
 I want to do this show but I haven't found a group of people where we can really talk.
 I talked to Dominic a lot so I knew when we did that promises show that we'd really have a constructive discussion about the promises experience.
 You know: why Dominic believes it improves his experience and the developers there have found it useful.
 If anyone feels that they can help me make that CoffeeScript show a reality, I'd love to do it.
 I just haven't gotten the right feel on it yet.

-54:27 - I had this experience.
+54:27 - **Name**: I had this experience.
 I started using CoffeeScript last year.
 And I heard you talk about it on the show a few times.
 I was like "You know what?
 Let's see what it outputs."
 So I look and it's pretty good.
 But I have to say, it's been pissing me off.
 It's so frustrating.
 It's like "This looks really pretty, but why are you breaking?"
 Especially in Rails, it doesn't even through an error, it takes you right to the haml where the erb says "Hey!
 Whatever."
 At least in my experience.
 So I'd rather just run the command line and do a watcher or something.

-55:07 - That's interesting.
+55:07 - **Name**: That's interesting.
 Did you go from JavaScript to CoffeeScript?

-55:10 - Yes.
+55:10 - **Name**: Yes.
 CoffeeScript for me?
 Right now?
 If I have to use it on a project, sure, whatever.
 But I'd rather only use it for tests, because my biggest win with that is getting rid of that `function`, and I can use that little arrow function now.
 In [Jasmine](http://pivotal.github.io/jasmine/), everywhere.
 But I hate using CoffeeScript on production now.

-55:35 - I know at Trello they use CoffeeScript for their node stuff, so maybe those would be some good guys to get on there.
+55:35 - **Name**: I know at Trello they use CoffeeScript for their node stuff, so maybe those would be some good guys to get on there.

 55:47 - **Daniel Shaw**: Right on.
 Yeah, we had --- from the Trello team on [the realtime show](http://nodeup.com/thirtyone) and his contribution was fantastic.
 My apologies for spacing on your name.
 I really enjoyed having them on the show.
 And if you are familiar with the contribute repo at [github.com/nodeup/contribute/](https://github.com/nodeup/contribute/).
 It's the area where a lot of shows are under development, and you can see some of the concepts we're working on.
 I invite everybody to also add new shows there.
 That would be fantastic.
 I always like adding new perspectives.